kenpchess/PGNdbkp_master/README.md

     done on MacOS.
 Also some features of PureBasic are implemented differently on the two platforms, which necessitated different coding approaches for the two platforms.

+  * There are almost certainly still software bugs in this program!
+    Reported bugs will probably be fixed but not in any particular timeframe.
+The author (me) is a retired 72 year-old gentleman with only so much time and energy!
+Thank you!

 ## Files